How to Automate Your Integration For Smarter Business Workflows

 Although both concepts are different, data integration and automation focus on keeping applications, and by extension, teams connected so they can create seamless workflows.

-To properly dissect integration and automation from a business perspective, read on as we explore examples and use cases for both concepts.
+To properly dissect integration and automation from a business perspective, read on as we explore examples, use cases, and the tools that bring them together.

 What is Integration?